webstaxx/Tallyne/README.md

 # Checklist++
-Checklist++ is an Esolang in which you write some tasks in sentences as tasks on a To-Do list and then finally check them all (Execute)
+Checklist++ is an Esolang in which you write some tasks in sentences as tasks on a To-Do list and then finally check them all (Execute).
+(Esolangs are usually funny but ig this ones more serious than funny but dw I'll make a funny one sometime when I'm bored :P)

 ## Structure:
 - `{NAME_OF_THE_LIST}` Creates a new "Checklist" (much like a Class).